 It’s s-NO-w problem!

-Heavy snow, icy roads, and school closures were the outcomes of last week’s storm Emma combined with the Beast from the East.
+2018’s heavy snow, icy roads, and school closures were the outcomes of storm Emma combined with the Beast from the East.
 One care home group from Derbyshire met the chilly challenge head on with fantastic outcomes.

 Sarah Dixon, community relations manager for Ashmere Derbyshire Ltd explained, “Local schools were closed suddenly on the Thursday, with news of their closure extending across Derbyshire to Friday.
 Those people with children will know, it was the week after half term and we knew that our staff would struggle to take time off and get family cover at such short notice”.